Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 Uniswap on Arbitrum chain with wETH/MOR pair.

 **How will the initial liquidity be created?**
-51,444 MOR tokens by day 90 dedicated to the protection fund and leveraged for bootstrapping purpose will be paired with yield generated from deposited stETH and put into AMM liquidity pool.
+51,444 MOR tokens by day 90 dedicated to the protection fund and leveraged for bootstrapping purposes will be paired with yield generated from deposited stETH and put into the AMM liquidity pool.

 **What is the initial price of the MOR token?
 What will be the marketсap/FDV of the MOR token?**
 It’s unpredictable as it entirely depends on the volume of stETH deposited during the bootstrap period.